-Milk thistle is a plant that has been used for hundreds of years to help with liver problems.
-The central part of the plant that people use is its seeds, which contain a unique compound called silymarin.
-This helps protect the liver from damage, like from alcohol or toxins.
+Milk thistle (Silybum marianum) is a striking plant that holds a significant, though non-native, place in traditional European herbal systems.
+In contemporary global herbalism, it has been used for hundreds of years to help with liver problems.
+The central part of the plant that people use is its seeds, which contain a unique complex called silymarin.
+This group of compounds, primarily known for its antioxidant and anti-inflammatory action, helps support and protect liver cell function from damage, like from alcohol or toxins.
 Some people also take milk thistle to support digestion or reduce inflammation.
-It grows in Mediterranean regions but is now found around the world.
-People believe it has many health benefits, though research is still ongoing to confirm all its uses.
+It grows natively in Mediterranean regions but is now cultivated around the world.
+It is important to note that while this herb is used widely in global herbal traditions, it is not one of the foundational herbs mentioned in classical Ayurvedic texts (like Charaka Samhita or Sushruta Samhita).
+Its usage is primarily based on modern research and Western herbal practice.

 Read time : 12 mins

 Milk thistle is a spiky plant used for hundreds of years to help with health problems, especially those related to the liver.
-The seeds contain a special ingredient called silymarin, which may protect liver cells from toxins.
-It’s popular in herbal medicine and is often recommended to assist in the management of liver issues, including fatty liver disease and cirrhosis.
-Milk thistle may also help improve digestion and support overall body detoxification.
+The seeds contain a special ingredient called silymarin, a complex of flavonolignans, which may protect liver cells from toxins.
+It is often utilized in herbal medicine and is often recommended as a supportive therapy in the management of liver issues, including fatty liver disease and cirrhosis.
+Milk thistle is also believed to help improve digestion and support overall body detoxification.
 People usually take it as a supplement, but knowing how it works before using it regularly is essential.

 Milk thistle grows mainly in Mediterranean countries but is now found worldwide.
 Its seeds, which contain silymarin (a powerful compound), provide most of its benefits.
 The plant has bright purple flowers and sharp leaves with white veins.
 Various uses exist for milk thistle.
 Historically, people used it to manage liver and gallbladder issues.